flatpak/flatpak-builder-tools/node/README.md

   --retries RETRIES     Number of retries of failed requests -P, --no-autopatch    Don't automatically patch Git sources from
                         package*.json
+  -s, --split           Split the sources file to fit onto GitHub.
 ```

 flatpak-node-generator.py takes the package manager (npm or yarn), and a path to a lockfile for